Keyboard shortcuts

 -w /root/kata-containers \

-This setup lets you rebuild the kernel and test how kernel changes affect Kata workloads.
+This setup allows you to rebuild the kernel and test how kernel changes affect Kata workloads.
 The Asterinas source tree is mounted at /root/asterinas.
-The Asterinas fork of Kata Containers is mounted at /root/kata-containers.
-Use the Asterinas fork for changes to the Asterinas guest-kernel integration until those patches, scripts, and configuration are upstreamed.
 The command above makes /root/kata-containers the working directory, so the tools/kata/ helper scripts are available at the relative paths used below.

 Then continue with Step 3: Start a Kata workload.